tikohlst/knx_administration/README.md

 This web application belongs to the bachelor thesis "Web-Frontend für KNX- basierte Home Automation-Installationen mit ereignisgesteuerter Aktualisierung über WebSockets" by Tim Kohlstadt.
 The application can be used to manage all connected KNX devices belonging to a KNX bus.
+However, the communication of this web application with the KNX devices is fundamentally based on the RubyGem "knx4r" by Prof. Dr. Heinz Werntges, which hasn't been published yet.

 ## System dependencies